opicron/cloudways_bashrc/README.md

 `PROMPT_COMMAND` is used to check the timestamp of `.bash_aliases` on each prompt reload.
 If its a new timestamp `.bashrc` is re-sourced.
 This will make sure all screen prompts and `.bash_aliases` are updated when required.

+Makes sure that `screen -R` is loaded in non-screen bash to avoid multiple sceeen sessions.
+Screen itself has enough windows available.
+Also, it makes sure that `exit` is remapped to `screen -D` to make sure the screen and all windows are not accidently closed when using the exit command.

 ## Prompt
 - Screen # and title
 - Github branch (dirty *)